Preseeding Guide

 To preseed the Morio config means to load it from an external source — typically a Git repository — rather than keep it within Morio itself.
 This allows you to deploy Morio with an infrastructure as code approach.

 This guide covers the general principle and best practices.
-For details about

 all possibilities, refer to the reference documentation on the preseed